upc-ghs/modpath-rw/README.md

 ![](img/banner.png)

 ## Overview
-MODPATH-RW is Random Walk Particle Tracking (RWPT) model, implemented by extension of the particle tracking program [MODPATH-v7](https://github.com/MODFLOW-USGS/modpath-v7).
+MODPATH-RW is a Random Walk Particle Tracking (RWPT) model, implemented by extension of the particle tracking program [MODPATH-v7](https://github.com/MODFLOW-USGS/modpath-v7).
 The code employs discrete solute particles to solve the Advection Dispersion Equation (ADE), and inherits the parallel processing of particles from [MODPATH-OMP](https://github.com/upc-ghs/modpath-omp).

-Program is naturally integrated with groundwater flow models obtained with MODFLOW-2005, MODFLOW-USG and [MODFLOW-6](https://github.com/MODFLOW-USGS/modflow6), for structured and rectangular unstructured grids.
+The program is naturally integrated with groundwater flow models obtained with MODFLOW-2005, MODFLOW-USG and [MODFLOW 6](https://github.com/MODFLOW-USGS/modflow6), for structured and rectangular unstructured grids.

 ## Build